johnwargo/johnwargo-static-11ty/src/posts/2025/arduino-esp32-connect-https.md

 }
 ```

-lets go through each part of it...
+Lets go through each part of it...

 The first thing the code does is assign the Certificate Authority (CA) certificate to the `client` object.
 Without this, the HTTPS connection fill fail.
 Notice that it's `setCACert`, that's because it uses the root certificate authority certificate, not the site certificate.
 That's why I selected the *ISRG Root X1* when I exported the certificate.